Growth of hexagonal BN crystals by traveling-solvent floating zone: Crystal growth methodology

 \subsection{Gas environment}

 In the growths conducted at PARADIM, concurrent flows of N$_{2}$ and Ar:H$_{2}$ = 95:5 (by volume) were utilized.
 The N$_{2}$ was supplied either from a standard gas cylinder (Airgas, 99.999\%) or a high-pressure liquid dewar (Airgas, 99.999\%).
 In later growths, the N$_{2}$ was passed through a room temperature getter (Nupure, Eliminator Model 200 CA).
 Growths were conducted at a total pressure $P$ = 1, 5 or 7 bar using a N$_{2}$ flow rate of 0.5 L/min and an Ar:H$_{2}$ flow rate of 0.05 L/min, yielding a N$_{2}$ partial pressure of $P_{N2} \approx 0.9P$.
+Note that in the following we always refer to the total pressure used in a particular growth.
 The chamber was purged at these flow rates for 15 minutes prior to setting the final pressure.
 For the growths at UCSB a static pressure of pure N$_{2}$ was utilized because the Inconel pressure chamber is not compatible with H$_{2}$.
 Growths were conducted at $P = P_{N2}$ = 50 bar with the N$_{2}$ supplied from a standard gas cylinder (Airgas, 99.999\%) and flowed through a room temperature getter (Nupure, Eliminator Model 1000 CG).
 The chamber was initially purged at atmospheric pressure using a 1 L/min flow of N$_{2}$ for 15 minutes; the pressure was then cycled several times between 30 and 3 bar before setting the final pressure.